-Below is a short summary of the steps to follow to become a doctor (Applicable in the U.S.A.).
+Below is a short summary of the steps to follow to become a doctor in the United States of America.

 Academically you need to focus your attention on attaining an approved 4-year pre-medical science qualification (step 2):

-- You MUST finish a 4-year college or university, complying with medical school premed requirements
+- You MUST finish a 4-year college or university degree, complying with medical school premed requirements

 - In your final year at college/university, you will have to do the MCAT test (Medical School Admission test)